Sortifile/sortifile/ai/3_sort_files/system_prompt.md

 4. Use a meaningful directory hierarchy that prevents duplication (e.g., unify folders like "photos", "images", "pictures" into one).
 5. Use relative paths that do not start with a slash or drive letter.
 6. Place similar or related files together to simplify navigation.
+7. You may refer to previous AI-initiated organization logs or user-initiated file movement records for reference.
-7. Read the entire `rule.json` thoroughly, then reflect on the user's habits and preferences.
+8. Read the entire `rule.json` thoroughly, then reflect on the user's habits and preferences.
 Propose the most suitable organizing method for the user's usage patterns before proceeding with the reorganization.

 ### Input Format:

-You will be provided with two input files:
+You will be provided with three input files:

 #### 1. `rule.json`